By Way of Introduction

 It’s free, if you include in free the fact that it collected volumes of data on usage, including usage unrelated to apps, like who you called, what you searched for, how often, even what time of day or day of the week.
 If they touched the screen or tapped a key, it was in the data.
 Naturally I didn’t include that in the blurb.

 From the user’s point of view, they see only an app usage report, including the time of day and how long they spent.
-The money came when he sold the data to whoever wanted it.
-Chef was a popular guy with data miners.
+The money came when he sold the data to whoever wanted it, a popular guy with data miners.

 Flush with cash, I hired coders to crank out more apps and games.
 Simple things, even games for kids that were reasonably educational, work with numbers, spelling, that sort of thing.
 More money came in as the company’s reputation for giving kids a fun way to learn bounced ratings through the roof.
 Of course, I also had fresh kiddie data to peddle to toy and cereal manufacturers.
 I sold out to one of the big four, in my estimation for an astounding amount of money, it was dizzying, almost strange.
 Wu Wei came to mind, action that does not involve struggle or excessive effort.

 Two hundred million grew to four with the raging bull market, another two hundred in tax free bonds.
 My tax free income alone is over two million a year.

 Zoe C a student at UCLA came to live with me.
 I’d bought a thousand acres of mountain in Malibu and built a house to match.
 Zoe C’s initial job was housekeeping for which she got a free place to live, meals and use of one of the cars.
 Zoe C are not lovers, we became close confidants, so close that Zoe C can read my thoughts and drop in her own without verbalizing.